 SCREENINGS HOW TO EXPLAIN THE FOLLOWING TO YOUR CHILD VISION You are going to have your eyes checked at school to make sure that you can see fine.
 You will be asked to look into a camera or point at shapes.
-It will be a fun game and it will not hurt.
-HEARING You are going to have your ears checked at school to make sure that you can hear fine.
-There will be an earplug put in your ear and you might hear some beeps.
-This is a fun game and will not hurt.
-Height/ Weight You are going to have your height and weight checked at school.
+It will be HEARING You are going to have your ears checked at school to make sure that you can hear fine.
+There will be an earplug put in your ear and you might hear some HEIGHT/ WEIGHT You are going to have your height and weight checked at school.
 This will tell us how much you weigh and how tall you are.
-You will be asked to take your shoes off and to step on a scale.
-This will not hurt.
-BLOOD PRESSURE You are going to have your blood pressure taken at school.
+You will be asked to take your BLOOD PRESSURE You are going to have your blood pressure taken at school.
 The staff will see how your heart is working.
 A wrap will be put around your arm then a ball will be squeezed which makes a dial move like a clock.
 Your arm will feel like its getting a hug.
 This will not hurt.
 HAND WASH- ING You are going to be asked to wash and dry your hands while you are at school.
 This will help keep the germs away and stop you from getting sick.
 TOOTH BRUSHING You are going to brush your teeth while you are at school.
 Your teacher will put a little toothpaste on a cup.
 You will put the toothpaste on your own toothbrush and brush your teeth.
 You will then be asked to rinse out your mouth.
 This helps keep your teeth and mouth healthy.

+MEDICATION

-MEDICATION SCREENINGS IF YOUR CHILD WILL NEED TO RECEIVE The following screenings should be completed MEDICATION DURING SCHOOL HOURS, PLEASE during your child's physical exam.
-CONTACT YOUR CASE MANAGER FOR FURTHER 1.
-Vision DETAILS AND GUIDELINES ON HOLY CROSS HEAD START PROCEDURES AS PER DAY CARE REGULATIONS.
-DUE TO THE NEW ELIJAH'S LAW, 2.
-Hearing IF YOUR CHILD HAS ANY ALLERGY, INCLUDING A 3.
-Height & weight FOOD ALLERGY, YOUR DOCTOR WILL NEED TO 4.
-Lead test COMPLETE THE INDIVIDUAL ALLERGY $\&$ E Speech & language ANAPHYLAXIS EMERGENCY PLAN.
-5. Speech & language L !
-6. Developmental/motor
+IF YOUR CHILD WILL NEED TO RECEIVE MEDICATION DURING SCHOOL HOURS, PLEASE CONTACT YOUR CASE MANAGER FOR FURTHER DETAILS AND GUIDELINES ON HOLY CROSS HEAD START PROCEDURES AS PER DAY CARE.
+REGULATIONS.
+DUE TO THE NEW ELIJAH'S LAW, IF YOUR CHILD HAS ANY ALLERGY, INCLUDING A FOOD ALLERGY, YOUR DOCTOR WILL NEED TO COMPLETE THE INDIVIDUAL ALLERGY & ANAPHYLAXIS EMERGENCY PLAN.